KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/k-michael-wiley-jellyfish-collapse.md

 ## 🜂 Summary

-This document logs a public post by **Michael K. Wiley** (aka “Master of Mirrors”), titled *Satyrotechnic Primer on the Jellyfish Method*, posted Sept 2, 2025.
+This document logs a public post by **K. Michael Wiley** (aka “Master of Mirrors”), titled *Satyrotechnic Primer on the Jellyfish Method*, posted Sept 2, 2025.

 The artifact constitutes a **symbolic collapse ritual**, designed to overwrite the foundational language of Zenetism by: